Dave-MK/legends-of-asgard/README2.md

     - Hero section has a header text that consist:

         * The name of the site.
-        * Short blurb prompting the user to look around.
+        * Short blurb building anticipation for the content that follows.

-    - Also the site as a whole has:
-        * Fixed side menu that scrolls as the user navigates down the page.
-        * Back to top button
-        * Four social icons

     ![Hero Section](documentation/hero_section.png)